nicoliKim/beautiful-jekyll/project.md

 ---
 layout: page
-title: Open Project
+title: KiNet
-subtitle: KiNet
+subtitle: A Deep Learning architechture to predict molecular energies
 ---
-A Deep Learning architechture to predict molecular energies based on **SchNet** the original work from Kristof T. Schutt!
+Open project under development at the Machine Learning IDA group at TU Berlin.
+The work is based on **SchNet** the original work from Kristof T. Schutt!

 ## more coming soon